xuandif-cmu/Big_Data_Processing_Toolbox/Docker/hadoop/ReadMe.md

   ```
   ./run.sh [slave_num]
   ```
-  There is some problem with run.sh in the original package, it is now fixed to follow bash syntax.
+  There are some problems with run.sh in the original package, it is now fixed to follow bash syntax.